gavollink/cleanpath/README.md

 useful under csh (space delimited) that it would need an option to quote individual components on output.
 If someone asks, I can probably make that happen.

+Far off, I might consider auto-adjusting options based on the environment variable requested.
+For example `cleanpath CLASSPATH -- ...` could invoke different options to the defaults (--exists).

+Reach out with suggestions.

 ## Compile on UNIX